 - Second hand smoke: If one lives in a household with a smoker, the incidence of lung cancer is 30% higher than that of living in a household without a smoker.
 This translates into an incidence of 3,000 cases of lung cancer per year.

-Although new treatments have improved the prognosis for people diagnosed with lung cancer, the chances of surviving the disease are still poor -- only around 15%.
+Although new treatments have improved the prognosis for people diagnosed with lung cancer, the chances of surviving the disease are still poor.
 For reasons that aren't well understood, the odds are particularly slim for men.

 According to the National Cancer Institute, more than 200,000 new cases of lung cancer are diagnosed each year, and almost 160,000 Americans die of the disease.
 What makes those numbers even grimmer is that there was a time when the disease was relatively uncommon.
 Then came the mass marketing of cigarettes -- and lung cancer deaths began to rise.
-Despite massive anti-smoking campaigns, however, the power of advertising, the glamorization of smoking in film, the influence of parental smoking, and the addictive quality of nicotine mean many young men continue to light up.
+Despite anti-smoking campaigns, many young people continue to light up because of the power of advertising by the smoking industry, the popularity of e-cigarettes, and the addictive quality of nicotine.